keshavfernando/PopmartAutomation/README.md

+6/29 Work
+- Rewrote Flow in Playwright
+- Added Proxy Support
+- Added Random User Agents for random generation
+- Code Cleanup

+6/19 Work
+- Rewrote Selenium browser to be undetected by Popmart website
+- Rewrote Imap to pull email code after it is sent

 6/18 Work
 - Rewrote Imap to initialize imap and close imap
 - Finished account signup flow + adjust timeouts to site